No. 3 Sakkari out as another top player falls at US Open - WTOP News

-NEW YORK (AP) — The last two women’s champions were already out of the U.S. Open and now one of last year’s semifinalists is gone.
+NEW YORK (AP) — The last two women’s champions were already out of the U.S. Open and now the 2021 runner-up and another semifinalist are gone.

-Top players are falling fast in Flushing Meadows, and Serena Williams can topple another Wednesday night.
+Top players are falling fast in Flushing Meadows, and Serena Williams took care of another one Wednesday night.

-Hours before Williams was set to face No. 2 seed Anett Kontaveit, third-seeded Maria Sakkari was ousted 3-6, 7-5, 7-5 by Wang Xiyu of China in the second round.
+Hours before Williams beat No. 2 seed Anett Kontaveit, third-seeded Maria Sakkari was ousted 3-6, 7-5, 7-5 by Wang Xiyu of China in the second round.

+Then, minutes after Williams’ victory, No. 14 Leylah Fernandez was knocked off 6-3, 7-6 (3) by Liudmila Samsonova, a year after the Canadian lost to Emma Raducanu in the final.

+Fernandez only recently returned to action after missing much of the summer with a stress fracture in her right foot.
+She would have played Williams if both reached the fourth round but knew that would be difficult, estimating her game was only about 30%.

 Sakkari reached two Grand Slam semifinals last year but has had a difficult time backing up her success in 2022, acknowledging this week that she struggled to handle a higher profile that came with her rise to No. 3 in the rankings.
 She said some days she didn’t enjoy tennis and didn’t even want to get out of bed.